keu/docs/astro/runtime-version-lifecycle-policy.md

 Maintenance is discontinued the last day of the month for a given version.
 For example, if the maintenance window for a version of Astro Runtime is January - June of a given year, that version will be maintained by Astronomer until the last day of June.

-## Security Fixes
+## Security fixes

-Astronomer continuously monitors available security fixes for software used in Astro runtime.
-This includes scanning language dependencies, container images, and open source threat intelligence sources.
-When a security fix is available, our security team evaluates potential risks for organizations using Astro Runtime and determines deployment priority.
-Low priority fixes will be deployed following the regular maintenance policy described above.
-If a vulnerability is not yet addressed in the upstream project and no official fix is available, we will address the vulnerability or at least its impact via our environmental mitigations.
-Whenever possible, we will also collaborate with the upstream project to support a timely delivery of the offical fix.
+Astronomer continuously checks for available security fixes for software used in Astro Runtime.
+This process includes scanning language dependencies, container images, and open source threat intelligence sources.
+When a security fix is available, Astronomer evaluates potential risks for organizations using Astro Runtime and determines deployment priority.
+Low priority fixes are deployed following the regular maintenance policy as described in [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy).

+If a vulnerability is not yet addressed in a third-party dependency and no official fix is available, Astronomer attempts to address the vulnerability or its impact with environmental mitigations.
+Whenever possible, Astronomer collaborates with the upstream project to support a timely delivery of the official fix.
 This process also covers images publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and provides context for their vulnerability scanning results.

 If you spot any vulnerabilities resulting in relevant risk for your organization, contact [Astronomer Security](mailto:security@astronomer.io).

 ### Backport policy for bug and security fixes

-*Functional Bugs:* When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
-To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.
+- **Functional bugs:** When Astronomer identifies a significant functional bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+To avoid the impact of previously identified bugs, Astronomer recommends that you consistently upgrade Astro Runtime to the latest stable version.

-*Security Bugs:* When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
+- **Security vulnerabilities:** When Astronomer identifies a significant security vulnerability in Astro Runtime, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
 A significant security issue is defined as an issue with significant impact and exploitability.

 Occasionally, Astronomer might deviate from the defined response policy and backport a bug or security fix to releases other than the latest stable and LTS versions.
 To request a fix for a specific bug, contact your customer success manager.